Bayesian Assessments of Aeroengine Performance with Transfer Learning: Introduction

-Broadly, our scope and aim in this paper is to extract \emph{aerothermal insight} from engine data.
-We define our problem as follows.
-Given an array of engine sensor measurements at an axial plane (see Figure~\ref{fig:problem}), we wish to formulate computationally feasible and statistically rigorous techniques to: \begin{itemize} \item construct a spatial model to approximate the flow-field at an axial station given the inherent uncertainty in the measurements and certain physical assumptions (see section~\ref{sec:gp_kernels}); \item compute the area-average of the stagnation pressure and temperature based on this model (section~\ref{sec:area_average}); \item ensure that the model can provide these performance measures while remaining robust to missing data (see Figure~\ref{fig:problem}(b) and section~\ref{sec:missing_data}). \item distinguish between uncertainty in the spatial model (and its averages) induced by sensor imprecision, and insufficient spatial sampling (section~\ref{sec:decomp}); \item quantify the dominant circumferential harmonics leveraging some notion of sparsity (section~\ref{sec:spike_and_slab}); \item prescribe recipes for assessing sensor sensitivity (section~\ref{sec:sensitivity}) and optimal placement of sensors (section~\ref{sec:optimal_rake_placement}). \end{itemize}
+In this paper, we argue that an assessment of the area average and a decomposition of the overall uncertainty is only possible with a priori knowledge of the spatial flow field.
+Thus, we frame part our scope as follows.
+Given an array of engine sensor measurements at a single or multiple axial stations, our goal is to formulate computationally feasible and statistically rigorous techniques to: \begin{itemize} \item construct a spatial model to approximate the flow-field at an axial station given the inherent uncertainty in the measurements and certain physical assumptions (see section~\ref{sec:gp_kernels}); \item compute the area-average of the stagnation pressure and temperature based on this model (section~\ref{sec:area_average}); \item distinguish between uncertainty in the spatial model (and its averages) induced by sensor imprecision, and insufficient spatial sampling (section~\ref{sec:decomp}); \item quantify the dominant circumferential harmonics leveraging some notion of sparsity (section~\ref{sec:spike_and_slab}); \item develop methodologies that can transfer information from relatively more heavily instrumented test-bed engines to very sparsely instrumented flight engines at the same plane, and \item foster the transfer of information between adjacent planes in an engine with the intention of reducing uncertainty (see section~\ref{sec:gp_kernels}). \end{itemize} This latter two aims will be addressed using \emph{transfer learning}---an emerging sub-discipline of machine learning that seeks to transfer information between tasks, intelligently \cite{skolidis2012transfer} especially when one task is afforded more information than the other.
+In this paper, we explore the topics of spatial field estimation, area averaging, instrumentation sampling vs. precision uncertainty estimation, and transfer learning with Gaussian processes \cite{rasmussen2006gaussian}.

-To achieve these goals, we design a Gaussian random field model with a spatial covariance function to capture the circumferential and radial flow characteristics.
-To the best of the authors' knowledge, this paper represents one of the first applications of Bayesian statistical modelling to engine data with the aim of resolving the underlying flow-field based on noisy observations.
-At a higher level, this paper aims to answer a fundamental question that has confounded turbomachinery engineers and designers for decades: how do we rigorously quantify and decompose the uncertainties in measurements?
-The answer to this question has consequences upon the way uncertainties are dealt with in scaled rigs, engine and rig performance analysis, system design, and prognosis in aeroengines, gas turbines, centrifugal and axial pumps.